AnthonyGallante/HMM-Demo-App/README.md

 # Hidden Markov Model Demo Application

-A user-friendly Shiny application for building and exploring Hidden Markov Models using the `hmmTMB` package.
-Designed for presentations and demonstrations to audiences with no statistical modeling background.
+A simple Shiny application for building and exploring Hidden Markov Models using the `hmmTMB` package.
+Designed for short presentation to an audience with no statistical modeling background.

-## 🎯 Features

-- **Intuitive Step-by-Step Workflow**: Guided process from data loading to results visualization
-- **Multiple Data Sources**: Support for example datasets and CSV file uploads
-- **Smart Auto-Configuration**: Automatic distribution detection and parameter initialization
-- **Rich Visualizations**: Distribution plots, time series plots, covariate effects, and diagnostic plots
-- **Plain Language Interface**: No statistical jargon - designed for general audiences
-- **Real-time Progress Tracking**: Visual indicators for each step of the modeling process
+All test cases were programmed by myself, but I utilized Claude Opus 4 for a majority of the GUI controls, as I typically do not use R in this sort of function.

+A majority of the README file below were AI generated as well, though I find the requirements and troubleshooting sections relatively helpful.

 ## 📋 Requirements